-- To develop a deeper comprehension of the central and cross-disciplinary concepts of primate behavior, which include, but are not limited to genetics, ecology, behavioral diversity, evolution, and sociality; and how these factors shape primatology as a field. - To demonstrate understanding of ecological and evolutionary processes as well as the implications these processes have on primate behavior. - To foster the students' process of identifying, exploring, assessing and solving real world problems through independent study that solidify their understanding of the scientific method and basic scientific principles. - To effectively communicate the principles of primatology and its application to evolution.
+- Develop a deeper comprehension of the central and cross-disciplinary concepts of primate behavior, which include, but are not limited to genetics, ecology, behavioral diversity, evolution, and sociality; and how these factors shape primatology as a field. - Demonstrate understanding of ecological and evolutionary processes as well as the implications these processes have on primate behavior. - Foster students' process of identifying, exploring, assessing and solving real world problems through independent study that solidify their understanding of the scientific method and basic scientific principles. - Effectively communicate primatology research and its application to evolution.